nebuly-ai/helm-charts/nebuly-platform/ROADMAP.md

 - [ ] Support of Azure OpenAI by Ingestion Worker
 - [ ] User insights feature implemented with Azure OpenAI instead of OpenAI

+## Fixes

+- [ ] Make services restart when changing env in configmap

 ## Test Suite

 The following are the scenarios we need to test before the release.